zvada/technology/docs/software/rpm-development-guide.md

 ### Revision Control System

-All packages that the OSG Software Team releases are checked into our revision control system (currently Subversion but with the option to change at a later date).
+All packages that the OSG Software Team releases are checked into our Subversion repository.

 #### Subversion Access